rueter/rueter.github.io/emerald/dictionaries/README.md

 The dictionary itself is found in the XML file ```mordwinisches_woerterbuch_all.xml```.

+You can search the four volumes of the dictionary as an html file [here](docs/mw_paasonen_original_ib.html), where you can read it in you browser and make simple searches -- nowadays, searches don't require «funny letters».

 At present, the XML file is under development for use as a SQL database.
 It contains all of the nearly 7,000 macro articles of the dialect dictionary of the Mordvin languages, Erzya and Moksha.

 Development includes: